Aviation insurance: History

 Aviation Insurance was first introduced in the early years of the 20th century.
 The first-ever aviation insurance policy was written by Lloyd's of London in 1911.
 The company stopped writing aviation policies in 1912 after bad weather at an air meet caused crashes, and ultimately losses, on those first policies.

 The first aviation policies were underwritten by the marine insurance underwriting community.
 The first specialist aviation insurers emerged in 1924.

 In 1929, the Warsaw Convention was signed.
 The convention was an agreement to establish terms, conditions, and limitations of liability for carriage by air; this was the first recognition of the airline industry as we know it today.

 Realising that there should be a specialist industry sector, the International Union of Marine Insurance (IUMI) first set up an aviation committee and later in 1934 created the International Union of Aviation Insurers (IUAI), made up of eight European aviation insurance companies and pools.

 The London insurance market is still the largest single centre for aviation insurance.
 The market is made up of the traditional Lloyd's of London syndicates and numerous other traditional insurance markets.
 Throughout the rest of the world there are national markets established in various countries, each dependent on the aviation activity within each country.
 The United States has a large percentage of the world's general aviation fleet and has a large established market.
 According to the 2014 report from GAMA (General Aviation Manufacturers Association), there are 362,000 general aviation aircraft worldwide, and 199,000 (or roughly 55%) are based in the United States.

 No single insurer has the resources to retain a risk the size of a major airline, or even a substantial proportion of such a risk.
 The catastrophic nature of aviation insurance can be measured in the number of losses that have cost insurers hundreds of millions of dollars (Aviation accidents and incidents).

 Most airlines arrange "fleet policies" to cover all aircraft they own or operate.

-Insurance fraud was the motive for passengers causing Pacific Air Lines Flight 773 and Continental Airlines Flight 11 to crash.